-The optimization parameters are one level above traditional machine learning since the objective is not to improve an existing learning algorithm but to select the best algorithm and its configuration for a given problem.
-In table 1, we compare the performance of MTI and several standard machine learning algorithms for the Humans MeSH heading.
-In this case, AdaBoostM1 outperforms all the other methods and would be the method of choice for indexing citations with Humans MH.
+Table 1.
+F-measure for indexing methods on the Humans MeSH heading there is a large number of categories, meta-learning can play an important role.
+The optimization parameters are one level above traditional machine learning, since the objective is not to improve an existing learning algorithm, but to select the best algorithm, and its configuration for a given problem.
+In Table 1, we compare the performance of MTI and several standard machine learning algorithms for the Humans MeSH heading.

 Method Average F-measure

-MTI 0.72
+Medical Text Indexer 0.72

 Naïve Bayes 0.85

 Support Vector Machine 0.88

 AdaBoostM1 0.92